ably-labs/sms-in-the-browser/README.md

 We're going to move back to the app for now, but we'll come back to this function at the end once our app is deployed to `Vercel` and our function has a `public url`.

-## Reacting to SMS messages with the SmsComponent
+## Reacting to SMS Messages with the SmsComponent

 The app logic is contained inside the `SmsComponent.jsx` component.